CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day11-NodeExpressPostgre/README.md

 ## What is SERIAL?
 The SERIAL data type stores a sequential integer.

-## What is primary key?
+## What is the primary key?
 Primary key is a unique key that identifies each row in a database table.

 ## What is VARCHAR(255)?
 Allowing 255 characters

 ## Using `postgres` super admin
-`postgres` is the super user that allows the developer to access to all the database and tables in the postgres.
+`postgres` is the super user that allows the developer to access all the database and tables in the postgres.

-* BUG !!!!! just use postgre APP or debug
 ``` t
 $psql -U postgres
 ```
-* if psql doesn't run, try to `brew install postgresql` or just use the `POSTGRES APP`
+* if psql doesn't run on your local machine, try to `brew install postgresql` or just use the `POSTGRES APP`

 * enter the password

-* postgres=# now you are in the postgres database.
+* postgres=# Now you are in the postgres database.
 You need to create a new database.

 * How to list all the database in postgresql postgres=# `\l`